tc39/proposal-temporal/docs/zoneddatetime.md

 Addition and subtraction are performed according to rules defined in [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545):

-- Add/subtract the date portion of a duration using calendar days, like (like `Temporal.PlainDateTime`).
+- Add/subtract the date portion of a duration using calendar arithmetic (like `Temporal.PlainDateTime`).
   The result will automatically adjust for Daylight Saving Time using the rules of this instance's `timeZone` field.
-- Add/subtract the time portion of a duration using real-world time, like (like `Temporal.Instant`).
+- Add/subtract the time portion of a duration using real-world time (like `Temporal.Instant`).
-- Addition (or subtraction of a negative duration) is performed in order from largest unit to smallest unit.
-- Subtraction (or addition of a negative duration) is performed in order from smallest unit to largest unit.
 - If a result is ambiguous or invalid due to a time zone offset transition, the later of the two possible instants will be used for time-skipped transitions and the earlier of the two possible instants will be used for time-repeated transitions.
   This behavior corresponds to the default `disambiguation: 'compatible'` option used in `from` and used by legacy `Date` and moment.js.